 Why You’ll Love This Recipe

-Sambar masala is the soul of South Indian cooking—a fragrant, fiery, deeply savory spice blend that gives sambar its signature character.
+Sambar masala is the soul of South Indian cooking – a fragrant, fiery, deeply savory spice blend that gives sambar its signature character.
 Toasty lentils, warming spices, and a hint of curry leaf come together to create a masala that’s just as essential to a bowl of sambar as the vegetables and tamarind.
 Whether you’re pouring it over idli, dipping dosa, or stirring it into a weeknight soup, this spice blend packs pure comfort in every spoonful.

-Growing Up with South Indian Food
+Growing Up With Indian Food

-Growing up in Southern California, sambar wasn’t part of my Gujarati heritage—but it was definitely part of my life.
+Growing up in Southern California, sambar wasn’t part of my Gujarati heritage – but it was definitely part of my life.
 My family made sambar at home often, and visits to South Indian restaurants were a monthly ritual.
 Dosa without sambar?
 Unthinkable.
 Even though I’m not South Indian by background, sambar masala has always felt like a part of my food identity.
-Now, I’m starting to explore just how versatile this spice can be—from jazzing up rice cakes to infusing depth into a ramen broth.
-Making it fresh at home feels like bottling up a piece of nostalgia—with room to invent something new.
+Now, I’m starting to explore just how versatile this spice can be — from jazzing up rice cakes to infusing depth into a ramen broth.
+Making it fresh at home feels like bottling up a piece of nostalgia — with room to invent something new.

 Authentic South Indian Sambar Masala